Fieldwork and Field Placement

 We generally encourage students to look outside their places of employment to seek field agencies, but occasionally exceptions can be made.
-For guidelines on doing your practicum at your place of employment, the Field Manual pdf (BSW Manual: Appendix D; MSW Manual: Employer as Field Placement Site, pg.
-15), located on the Forms/Documents page.
+For guidelines on doing your practicum at your place of employment, please reference your Field Manual.

 How many hours of field work must be completed?